portlandcodeschool/primer/_posts/assignments/2015-03-09-02-create-your-notebook.md

 Overview
 ========
-The site for this assignment is your own personal journal.
+The site for this assignment is your own personal web development notebook.
 You will start this page during this assignment and add to it each week.
+For an example, see [Stephanie Argy's journal](http://stephanieargy.github.io/journal/)

 Resources
 =========